kri-shah/MMAI/README.md

-# MMAI
+MMAI
-Neural Network Predictive Model for MMA Fights - 69.41% accurate ML Files:
+Neural Network Predictive Model for MMA Fights - 69.41% Accuracy

+Overview
+MMAI is a machine learning model designed to predict the outcomes of MMA fights with a 69.41% accuracy rate.
+This repository includes all necessary code and data for scraping fight statistics, training the model, and making predictions via a web interface.

+Repository Structure
+Machine Learning Files
-DataCollection folder - Code I used to scrape and normalize stats fighter_stats.csv - CSV with all fighter stats I scraped and normalized full_ufc_data.csv - CSV of historical fight outcomes appended with fighter stats for training train.py - model is trained predict.py - allows the user to input the names of two UFC fighters and get the projected victor with % likelyhood/confidence scaler.pkl - min/max scalar for predict.py
+DataCollection/: Contains code for scraping and normalizing fight statistics. fighter_stats.csv: CSV file with normalized fighter statistics. full_ufc_data.csv: CSV file with historical fight outcomes and fighter statistics, used for training. train.py: Script to train the neural network model. predict.py: Script to predict fight outcomes.
+Users can input the names of two UFC fighters to get the projected victor and the confidence percentage. scaler.pkl: Min/Max scaler used in predict.py.
-UFC folder - trained, saved model

-To try the model with minimum effort, download the UFC folder, scalar.pkl and predict.py.
-Call the main function with two fighter names.
-Enjoy!
+UFC/: Folder containing the trained and saved model.
 Front End Files
-website.py - main flask app to handle user input and victor projection static - folder w JavaScript file, CSS, and images templates - html
+website.py: Main Flask app to handle user input and victor projection. static/: Contains JavaScript files, CSS, and images. templates/: HTML templates for the web interface.
+Quick Start
+To try the model with minimal effort, follow these steps:

+Download Required Files

+UFC folder
+scaler.pkl
+predict.py
+Run Predictions

+Call the main function in predict.py with the names of two fighters.
+Example:
+python
+Copy code
+from predict import main
+result = main("Fighter A", "Fighter B")
+print(result)